 A Brief and Violent Life

 George "Baby Face" Nelson was born Lester Joseph Gillis on Dec.
 6, 1908, in an area of Chicago known as "the Patch."
 He was the seventh child of Belgium immigrants Joseph and Mary Gillis.
+His father worked as a tanner.

 He finds his soulmate in a store